It’s snowed in Seattle. Quite a bit of snow in fact.

 Which brings an interesting story.
 The statute of limitations for minor driving violations in Connecticut is long passed, and dad is no longer around to hear about it, so I guess I can tell this one now.

 I learned to drive living on top of a hill.
 Not just any hill, but a cul-de-sac with only four houses at the end of a long uphill.
 With so few houses, we were the lowest priority road for snow clearing after a storm.
 It was a very well-off town, but even there it took a day or two after a major storm so you sometimes had to get creative.
-I was driving either an ancient rear-wheel-drive Datsun or an even-more-ancient Dodge that had belonged to my grandmother until she had a Driving Miss Daisy incident involving the car, a large boulder that resulted in a bent frame and permanent bad handling.
+I was driving either an ancient rear-wheel-drive Datsun or an even-more-ancient Dodge that had belonged to my grandmother until she had a Driving Miss Daisy incident involving the car, a dropoff at the edge of the road, and a large boulder, that resulted in a bent frame and permanent bad handling.
 (Dad thought it was a great car for a teenager because it shook uncontrollably over about 45mph and that made for a built-in speed limiter.)

 Our hill intersected with a main road that was also a bit of a hill, though not as steep.
 The road ours intersected with made a bit of a sweeping curve near where the intersection was.
 It looked kind of like this:

 There were two options if the road was slick:

 - Park somewhere near the bottom and hope nobody else crashed into your car and/or that you didn’t get plowed in.